mmulcahy222/mmulcahy222.github.io/README.md

 Inspired by Iris "Blacklight" album and Commodore 64 Typography for warm nostalgic memories.
 This portfolio showcases web development skills mixed with programming, network & cloud.

+For some of the HTML like the GitHub tables of files & links, I made the HTML inside the Python script (the "Controller", not the "View" (Template)) because there was a lot of conditional logic and the view to me wasn't the best place for it, and Jinja syntax wasn't worth it for me with such logic.
+If there's a better way, let me know, but that's where I decided to tackle that objective.

 | File | Purpose |
 | ------ | ------ |
 | generate_page.py | Script that renders the jinja template |